dhellmann/pymotw-3/source/pdb/index.rst

       :linenos:
       :caption:

-Use ``step`` to execute the current line and then stop at the next execution point -- either the first statement inside a function being called or the next line of the current function.
+Use ``step`` (abbreviated ``s``) to execute the current line and then stop at the next execution point -- either the first statement inside a function being called or the next line of the current function.

 .. code-block:: none